 For organizations with limited resources and volunteer board members, effective meetings are critical.
 As we know, every good meeting starts with a good meeting agenda.
 Below, board governance coach and facilitator Kim Donahue shares her thoughts on what makes a good board meeting agenda.
 Also, learn how your organization can increase effectiveness through a bit of simple planning.

-Check out this 30-minute webinar where Boardable’s Director of Operations, Ashly Myers, interviews Kim Donahue on best practices for building effective board meeting agendas.
+Check out this 30-minute webinar where Boardable’s VP of Operations, Ashly Myers, interviews Kim Donahue on best practices for building effective board meeting agendas.
 They also give us a demo of how Boardable’s new Agenda Builder tool works.

 RELATED: Another great Kim Donahue interview – Powerful Board Accountability, Without the Struggle

 Best of luck with your new agenda practices.
 For a free trial of Boardable’s Agenda Builder (and the rest of the board engagement software), start a trial month now.
-All data you enter is transferrable to a paid account, should you choose to proceed.
+All data you enter is transferable to a paid account, should you choose to proceed.
 Simply click below.

 With Boardable’s board software, you can centralize board information and communications, where everything (and everyone) is just a couple of clicks away.
 Click below to get started with Boardable.